Chart Color Schemes

 The latest Census data sees Parkes placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Parkes' population was found to be predominantly homogeneous, with 90.9% being citizens, 93.6% born in Australia, and 95.9% speaking English only at home.
-Christianity was the predominant religion, accounting for 68.4%, slightly lower than the 70.4% regional average.
-The top three ancestral groups were Australian (34.2%), English (31.0%), and Australian Aboriginal (8.9%).
+Parkes, as per the census data from June 2016, showed a lack of cultural diversity with 90.9% of its population being Australian citizens, 93.6% born in Australia, and 95.9% speaking English only at home.
+Christianity was the predominant religion in Parkes, accounting for 68.4% of the population, which is higher than the 55.9% recorded across the Rest of NSW.
+The top three ancestry groups in Parkes were Australian (34.2%), English (31.0%), and Australian Aboriginal (8.9%).

 Frequently Asked Questions - Diversity